navidys/gopensky/README.md

 For documentation and examples visit [Golang OpenSky Network API](https://navidys.github.io/gopensky/).

-A `gopensky-query` binary command line is also available to query the opensky network api.
+A `gopensky` binary command line is also available to query the opensky network api.

 `NOTE:` there are some limitation sets for anonymous and OpenSky users, visit following links for more information:
 * [OpenSky Network Rest API documentation](https://openskynetwork.github.io/opensky-api/)